Mouma Das: Career

 Das made her first World Table Tennis Championship appearance in the year 1997, at Manchester, and went on to reach the third round before bowing out.
 She did not participate the following year, because of an injury.
 In the subsequent world meets, Das either represented India as a singles player or as the team member: Kuala Lumpur (2000), Osaka (2001), Paris (2003), Doha (2004), Bremen (2006), Zagreb (2007), Guangzhou (2008), Yokohama (2009), Moscow (2010), Rotterdam (2011), Dortmund (2012), Paris (2013), Suzhou (2015), Kuala Lumpur (2016), Düsseldorf (2017), Halmstad (2018) without missing any championships.
 She registered the highest caps at the Championships, with 17 appearances.
 Das and Thailand's Komwon Nanthana have both represented their country 17 times each, the maximum by any Asian in both sections.

 Das won her 1st International Gold medal in 2nd Children of Asia International Sports Games'2000 in Yakutsk.

 Mouma Das played more than 400 international matches against 75 different countries.

 At the December 2015 Commonwealth Championships, Das claimed a silver in the singles event along with team medal and became the maximum Commonwealth medal winning Indian Table Tennis player.

 Das qualified for the 2016 Rio Olympics at the Asian Qualification Tournament held in Hong Kong in April 2015.
 However, her appearance at the 2016 Olympics short-lived, as she lost to higher seeded Daniela Dodean of Romania in the first round of the women's individual event.

 For the Indian table tennis fraternity, ITTF World Tours have never been easy.
-But things were very different this time in Olomouc, a city in Moravia, in the east of the Czech Republic.
-Mouma Das and Manika Batra, the new and heroic women's doubles pair of India, lifted their game by several notches to reach the semi-finals for the first time at an ITTF World Tour (Major).
+But things were different in Olomouc, a city in Moravia, in the east of the Czech Republic.
+Mouma Das and Manika Batra, the women's doubles pair of India, lifted their game by several notches to reach the semi-finals for the first time at an ITTF World Tour (Major).